View Profile Page

 Williams, J. (2014, Oct 24).
 Policing the Blacks: Ferguson and Past Histories.
 Hampton Institution. http://www.hamptoninstitution.org/policing-the-blacks.html#.VFP322OwVGQ Reprinted on Truth Out: https://truthout.org/articles/doing-ferguson-and-baltimore-at-the-intersection-of-racial-oppression-and-hopelessness/

-His areas of specialization are race, ethnicity and crime, criminological/criminal justice theory, critical criminology, critical policing, social control, criminal justice policy, qualitative methods, and the sociology of knowledge.
+His areas of specialization are race, ethnicity, gender, and justice; criminological/criminal justice theory; critical criminology; critical policing; social control; criminal justice policy; qualitative methods; and the sociology of knowledge.

 Contemporary Ethical Issues in the Criminal Justice System steps away from the conventional theoretical frameworks and sociohistorical foundations of criminal justice ethics to focus on the practical problems and controversies that regularly occur within the criminal justice system.
 Designed to be concise yet comprehensive, the book helps students understand and interpret practical realities within ethical contexts.